HDrizzle/rusty_logic_core/README.md

 ### Circuit flattening

 Also under Circuit Settings there is a feature to extract the components of all sub-circuits in the circuit and build a new "flattened" circuit.
-Flattened circuits are faster to simulate yet can be very slow when editing.
+Flattened circuits are faster to simulate yet can be very slow and annoying to edit, similar to Phtoshop.

 ### Fixed sub-cycles